parsatorb/Python-Boilerplate/README.md

-#About
+# About
-Quick boilerplate to setup a python project.
+Boilerplate to quickly setup a python project.

 # Startup and Development
 ### Getting into the virtual environment